acombs801/WorkDayScheduler/README.md

 This is an 'in-browser' responsive day planner built with JavaScript with the help of Jquery that saves your lists, goals, events, etc.

+Add an event to the text areas in the center.
+Click the button to the right of the text area to save your text.
+Refresh the page to see that your event persists!

 credits: -->| moment.js |<--